UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-install-xfce-xorg-lightdm.md

 ---
 author: "Arcsly"
-title: "Comprehensive Guide to Gentoo Linux: Installing XORG and XFCE with OpenRC"
+title: "Comprehensive Guide to Gentoo Linux: Installing XORG, XFCE and LightDM with OpenRC"
-description: "Gentoo Linux of installing XORG and XFCE with the OpenRC init system.
+description: "Gentoo Linux of installing XORG, XFCE and LightDM with the OpenRC init system.
 Dive into the realm of open-source customization and create a powerful and tailored desktop environment on your Gentoo system."
 tags: ["Open-RC", "Gentoo", "Linux", "XFCE", "XORG"]
 date: 2023-09-20T16:40:21+0800
-thumbnail: /blog/linux/Gentoo/Gentoo-xfce-xorg/Gentoo-xfce-start.png
+thumbnail: /blog/linux/Gentoo/Gentoo-xfce-xorg-lightdm/Gentoo-xfce-start.png
-lastmod: 2023-09-21T15:30:21+0800
+lastmod: 2023-09-23T21:30:50+0800
 ---

 ## Introduction